Nuclear Fuel Breeding

 Source: JANIS (Java-based nuclear information software) http://www.oecd-nea.org/janis/

 When C is unity, one new atom is produced per one atom consumed.
-It seems fertile material can be converted in the reactor indefinitely without adding new fuel, but in real reactors the content of fertile uranium 238 also decreases and fission products with significant absorption cross-section accumulates in the fuel as fuel burnup increases.
+It seems fertile material can be converted in the reactor indefinitely without adding new fuel.
+Still, the content of fertile uranium 238 decreases in real reactors, and fission products with significant absorption cross-section accumulate in the fuel as fuel burnup increases.

 If we use a simplified model, which includes only uranium and plutonium-239, the conversion factor is:

 This equation indicates that increased fuel enrichment results in a decreased value of C(0), the initial conversion factor.
 As the content of fissile material decreases with fuel burnup, the conversion factor increases.
 As this happens an increasing fraction of the fission comes from plutonium.

 The role of the reproduction factor, η, is evident.
 The rate of transmutation of fertile-to-fissile isotopes depends on the number of neutrons more than those needed to maintain the chain fission reaction that is available.
 For conversion to occur, it is necessary that η must be greater than unity.
 Almost all reactors operate, at least to some extent, as converters.
 For fuel breeding to occur, it is necessary that η must be greater than 2.
 One neutron to sustain a chain reaction and one or more neutrons on average must be absorbed in fuel and must produce another fissile atom for natural uranium in the thermal reactor, η = 1.34.
 As a result of the ratios of the microscopic cross-sections, η increases strongly in the region of low enrichment fuels.
 This dependency is shown in the picture.
 It can be seen there is a limit value about η = 2.08.